07947613070

 “Moves Like a Ninja, Shoots Like a Sniper!”

 A newly wedded couple once wrote these words in a review for me.
 They perfectly sum up how your photographer should be, especially during the ceremony (well, almost!).
 Your photographer should be the soul of discretion, able to position themselves so that they are not a distraction and move position when there is less chance they will be noticed.
-During a hymn or reading is ideal.
+During a hymn or reading, it is ideal.
 They should not snap away randomly, as the clicks from a DSLR camera can be distracting.
 They should take time to consider the composition and press the shutter sparingly.

 Exchange of Rings at Porchester Hall London